JujuAdams/Bulb/docs/22.0/BulbLight.md

 |`x`       |number      |x-position of the light                                                       |
 |`y`       |number      |y-position of the light                                                       |

+This type of light is a point light source with shadows radiating outwards from the centre of the light.
+Lights use a sprite as a light "texture" and, as such, can be used to draw conical lights easily.
+Lights will be set up to cast shadows by default but this can be disabled per light.
+When attached to a renderer that is using soft shadows, the size of a light's penumbra can be adjusted too.
+This is helpful when simulating broad light sources such as windows or fireplaces.

+A light's intensity is typically a value from `0` to `1` but when using HDR rendering, a light's intensity can exceed `1` to represent very bright light sources.
+Lights can be affected by a normal map too, should one be set up, and a light's "height" over the normal map can be adjusted too which changes how strongly the normal mapping effect is.

 When created, a `BulbLight` will be added to the given renderer.
 A light can be added (and removed) from multiple renderers as you see fit.

 ?> You must maintain a reference to a created `BulbLight` yourself.
 Bulb tracks lights using a **weak reference** such that when you discard the reference to the light, the light is also automatically removed from the renderer.
 This makes memory management a lot safer, but does require that you keep your own strong reference to keep a light alive.